Download Henry VIII Wives Worksheets

 Catherine of Aragon

-The marriage’s annulment was not easy to obtain: in fact Cardinal Thomas Wolsey attempted to gain the pope’s permission for divorce.
-However, Catherine did not want to divorce her husband and thanks to the ‘speech of her life’, the pope did not give such concession.
-As a consequence, Thomas Cromwell took the lead and suggested the king to break with the Church of Rome and become in control of the Church of England through the Act of Supremacy (1534).
-Thanks to Cromwell’s intervention, Henry VIII managed to divorce from Catherine of Aragon.
+- As a consequence, Thomas Cromwell took the lead and suggested the king break with the Church of Rome and become the head of the Church of England through the Act of Supremacy (1534).
+Thanks to Cromwell’s intervention, Henry VIII managed to divorce Catherine of Aragon.
 They had been married for over twenty years.

-Born in 1501, Anne Boleyn is the indirect cause of the Reformation in England.
+- Born in 1501, Anne Boleyn was the indirect cause of the Reformation in England.
 She was the daughter of Thomas Boleyn, the Earl of Wiltshire.
-She carried out her education in the Netherlands and in France, were she became main of honour of Francis I’s wife.
+She carried out her education in the Netherlands and in France, where she became the maid of honour to Francis I’s wife.

-The future queen of England supported the reform movement as well as William Tyndale’s translation of the Bible (it is necessary to remember, however, that Henry VIII was Catholic and strongly averse to Protestantism).
+- The future queen of England supported the Reformation movement as well as William Tyndale’s translation of the Bible (it is necessary to remember, however, that Henry VIII was Catholic and strongly averse to Protestantism).

-In September of the same year, the queen gave birth to Elizabeth I, and all her following pregnancies were miscarriages.
-The love affair between the two ‘quickly soured’ not only because Anne was not able to birth a male heir, but also because she disagreed with the religious reforms that the king was enacting (Pettinger 2017).
+- In September of the same year, the queen gave birth to Elizabeth I, and all her following pregnancies were miscarriages.
+The love affair between the two quickly soured not only because Anne was not able to give birth to a male heir but also because she disagreed with the religious reforms that the king was enacting.

-In April 1536, Anne Boleyn was arrested for high treason: she was charged with the accuse of ‘adultery, incest, and plotting to kill the king’ (Pettinger 2017).
-Although Anne had not committed any of the accusations above, she was executed and her last words were ‘Jesus receive my soul; O Lord God have pity on my soul’ (Pettinger 2017).
+- In April 1536, Anne Boleyn was arrested for high treason: she was charged with ‘adultery, incest, and plotting to kill the king’.
+Although Anne had not committed any of the accusations, she was executed, and her last words were ‘Jesus receive my soul; O Lord God have pity on my soul’.

 Anne of Cleves